Bacchus by Caravaggio

 Where?
-Room 43 of the Uffizi Museum
+Room 97 of the Uffizi Museum

 What do you see?
-A young Bacchus is holding a glass of wine in his left hand and has vine leaves in his hair.
+A young Bacchus is holding a glass of wine in his left hand.
+He has a wreath of vine leaves and grapes on his head.
 It seems that he is wearing some makeup on his face.
 With his right hand, he is playing with the drawstrings of his half-opened robe.
-Bacchus is sitting at a stone table with a bowl of fruit and a jug of wine.
+Bacchus is sitting on a chaise longue (a Roman type of chair/bench – also called a triclinium).
+On the stone table in front of him are a ceramic bowl of fruit and a jug of wine.
 The bowl of fruit contains both healthy and spoiled fruits as well as fresh green leaves and spoiled yellow leaves.

 Symbolism: The bowl with spoiled fruit is an example of a vanitas, which means ‘emptiness’.
 Vanitas refers in the traditional Christian view to the emptiness and worthlessness of all earthly goods and ambitions.
 Spoiled fruit is one common way to present this.
+It was appropriate to depict this fruit with Bacchus as he was associated with fertility and agriculture.
 Notice also the dirty fingernails of Bacchus.
 Some interpret this as a warning of the consequences of earthly pleasures, while other just attribute this to the style of Caravaggio (he painted in great detail what he saw, including dirty fingernails).

 Who is Bacchus?
 Bacchus (in Greek Dionysus) is the god of the wine, fertility, madness, theatre, and religious ecstasy.
 He is the son of god Zeus and the mortal Semele.

 Who is Caravaggio?
 Michelangelo Merisi da Caravaggio (1571-1610) was trained by Simone Peterzano, who was in turn trained by Titian.
 He used a realistic painting style, paying both attention to the physical and emotional state of the subjects he painted.
 He combined this with a brilliant contrast between light and shadow in his paintings.

 Fun fact: Many experts believe that Caravaggio used a mirror to draw this painting such that he did not have to make the drawing first, but could immediately work on the painting.
 This means that the model for this painting offered the wine with his right hand, instead of the somewhat awkward way in which Bacchus is using his left hand.
 Another reason to believe that Caravaggio was using a mirror for this painting is that after a cleaning of the painting a very small self-portrait of Caravaggio working on a painting was revealed in the reflection of the jug of wine (but it is difficult to see).

 Interested in a copy for yourself?
-Poster or canvas.
+Poster.